DukeIsCreating/build-a-wheel/docs/index.md

 Officially, all files are released under the [Creative Commons 4.0 Attribution-NonCommercial-ShareAlike license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 # Main Documents

 - [Core Wheel - Master Bill of Materials](Master-Bom.html)
 - [Core Wheel - Master Build Instructions](Build.html)
 - [Core Wheel - Print Times](Print-Times.html)

+# Reporting Errors or Asking Questions

+Both errors and questions can be submitted through the [Github Repository Issue Page](https://github.com/DukeIsCreating/build-a-wheel/issues).

+Please try to the best of your ability to check for an existing question or error report that matches yours so as to not create duplicates.

+I do not promise any sort of turnaround time to provide answers or corrections.

 # General Build Notes and Tips